The determinacy of infinite games with eventual perfect monitoring: Endurance games

-All the examples in this section have the same action set and the same winning set.
-The action set is $A=\{\texts,\textl\}$.
-At every stage, each player decides whether to Stay or Leave the game.
-Once a player leaves, his future actions do not affect the outcome of the game.
-For an infinite history $u=(a_0,a_1,\dots)$, let $n^1(u)=\min\left\{n\text{ even }\left|a_n=\textl\right.\right\}$ be the (possibly infinite) first stage in which player 1 left the game, and let $n^2(u)$ be the first stage in which player 2 left.
-Let be the winning set of player 1.
-So player 1 wins if he leaves the game after player 2 leaves, or if he leaves the game at some point and player 2 never leaves.
 In Example~\ref{exm-1} both players have eventual perfect monitoring.
 In Example~\ref{exm-2} none of the players has eventual perfect monitoring.
 In Example~\ref{exm-3} only player 1 has eventual perfect monitoring. \begin{example} Let $k$ be a positive integer.
 Assume that at stage $n$ each player observes his own actions and the actions of his opponent at stages smaller than $n-k$.
 Then the value of the game is $0$.
 An optimal strategy for player 2 is to play S as long as he is not informed that player 1 has played L. When player 2 knows that player 1 played L at some point, player 2 then plays L.\end{example} Note that in the previous example, the number $k$ need not be constant.
 It can depend on the stage number, and can differ between the players.
 As long as player 2 knows the actions of his opponent eventually, the game is determined and the value is $0$.
-(The fact that the value in this example does not depend on the information partitions is not typical.) \begin{example} Assume that each player knows his own previous actions, but does not observe his opponent's actions.
+(The independence of the value on the information partitions in this example is not typical) \begin{example} Assume that each player knows his own previous actions, but does not observe his opponent's actions.
 Then the game is not determined.
 In fact, $\underline\val~\Gamma=0$ and $\overline\val~\Gamma=1$.\end{example} \begin{example} Assume that player 1 observes the past actions of player 2, but player 2 doesn't observe the past actions of player 1.
 Then the game is not determined.
 In fact, $\underline\val~\Gamma=1/2$ and $\overline\val~\Gamma=1$.
 An optimal strategy for player 1 is: At stage $0$ play $L$ or $S$ with probability $1/2$, and, at stage $2k$ for $k\geq 1$, play the action of player 2 from stage $2k-1$. \end{example}